goprimer/coffeescript-style-guide/README.md

 ## Updating the linter

-The linting rules are stored in coffeelint.json at the root of our repository.
+The linting rules are stored in coffeelint.json at the root of our yoffa repository.
 You can read about the different options here http://www.coffeelint.org/

 [coffeescript]: http://jashkenas.github.com/coffee-script/
 [coffeescript-issue-425]: https://github.com/jashkenas/coffee-script/issues/425